-Tens of thousands of evacuees from Afghanistan are likely to be resettled in the United States over the next year.
-This response is an expression of our collective responsibility to the Afghan people after 20 years of wartime occupation and the pullout of US troops in August.
+A new wave of refugees from war-torn Ukraine is starting to land in the United States.
+Meantime, tens of thousands of evacuees from Afghanistan are in the midst of being resettled in the US.
+This response is an expression of our collective responsibility to the Afghan people after 20 years of occupation and the pullout of US troops in August.

-Our Refugee Response initiative hinges on the generosity of our partners and your compassion for those who fled.
+Our Refugee Response initiative hinges on the generosity of our partners and your compassion for those who fled and may yet flee.

 - LCSNW CEO David Duea